chrisparnin/EngineeringBasics/Environments.md

 > Code that only runs on your machine is useful to no one else

-With computing environments, we are able to automate the specification of our our environment for running our code, which makes it easier for us to recreate and share our computing environments with others on a new machine.
+With computing environments, we are able to automate the specification of our environment for running our code, which makes it easier for us to recreate and share our computing environments with others on a new machine.

 To use a computing environment, you can use your host operating system to write code, interact with the running program, and visualize its executions.
 But you avoid execution code on your own machine itself---that all happens inside the computing environment.